 SQL SELECT TOP Clause Syntax

-To retrieve the few records or to restrict the number of selected rows, we have to use the TOP Clause, followed by Expression or Percentage, and the syntax is
+To retrieve the few records or to restrict the number of selected rows, we have to use the SQL Server TOP Clause, followed by Expression or Percentage, and the syntax is

 SELECT TOP Expression | Percentage [Column_Names] FROM [Table_Name]

-In this SQL Top clause example, We are going to select the first row from the customer’s table.
+In this SQL Top clause example, we will select the first row from the customer’s table.

 SELECT TOP 1 [EmpID] ,[FirstName] ,[LastName] ,[Education] ,[Occupation] ,[YearlyIncome] ,[Sales] FROM [Customer]

-The TOP Clause is retrieving the first row from the table.
+The TOP Clause retrieves the first row from the table.

 Returns the Top 10 rows from the customer’s table.